Hello, World.

 The Debugger & Troubleshooting Issues

-If you get any error messages they will be displayed in the lower area where the terminal is.
+If you get any error messages, they will be displayed in the lower area where the terminal is.
 The Java Development Kit includes a debugger, which is the software used to help trace and report errors.
-If you have any errors, they will be reported by the debugger with some sort of explanation as to what went wrong.
+If you have any errors, they will be reported by the debugger with some sort of explanation about what went wrong.
 IntelliJ automatically displays messages from the debugger when things go wrong.

-If you encountered any errors, you should go back and double-check that everything is typed correctly, that every statement ends with a semicolon, and that you typed every word in the proper case.
+If you encountered any errors, go back and double-check that everything is typed correctly, that every statement ends with a semicolon, and that you typed every word in the proper case.
 For example, if you typed system.out.println instead of System.out.println – your program will not work.
-The screenshot demonstrates this.
+The screenshot shows this.

 IntelliJ even colored the word system in red to indicate that something’s wrong.
 There are red underlines all over the project explorer indicating what files have issues.